GlassBricks/HipsterRomGenerator/README.md

 # HipsterRomGenerator
-Used to genereate worldedit schematic files, containing very long ROMS.
+Used to generate worldedit schematic files, containing big ROMS.
 To achieve weird redstone hipster door world records.

-All the runnable stuff (abusing a Test framework) happens in /romGenerator/scripts.
+All the runnable stuff (abusing Kotest, a Test framework) happens in /romGenerator/scripts.

+To run, install the Kotest plugin for IntelliJ IDEA, and run (individual) tests in /romGenerator/scripts.